Cinryze Side Effects

 For Healthcare Professionals

-Applies to C1 esterase inhibitor (human): intravenous kit, intravenous powder for injection
+Applies to C1 esterase inhibitor (human): intravenous kit, intravenous powder for injection, subcutaneous powder for injection.

 Nervous system side effects have included headache.[Ref]

 Musculoskeletal side effects have included limb injury, back pain, and pain in extremity.[Ref]

 - What is Haegarda used for and how does it work?